culturehack/data-tool/sources/37251018-British-Museum-object-catalog.md

 ## Technical Details ##

 The data is modelled using the [CIDOC schema](http://www.cidoc-crm.org) in an RDF format, and there is a [SPARQL endpoint](http://collection.britishmuseum.org/sparql) available.
-This can be a little tricky to use if you’re used to REST interfaces or CSV files, but there are some example queries you can use and an example AngularJS front end at http://collection.britishmuseum.org/angularsparqldemo/ with the Angular and Django source available at stash.researchspace.org/scm/an/angularsparqldemo.git.
+This is a REST interfaces, which can provide both JSON and CSV files; there are some pre-defined example queries you can use, a longer example at http://tinyurl.com/ntwm7d6, and a full exemplar AngularJS front end at http://collection.britishmuseum.org/angularsparqldemo/ with the Angular and Django source available at stash.researchspace.org/scm/an/angularsparqldemo.git.

 As per the [help page](http://collection.britishmuseum.org/help.html), the SPARQL endpoint can be called to return XML or JSON representations from SELECT queries, and RDF/XML, Turtle and NTriple from CONSTRUCT queries.